TheTrainGoes/Pinball-FX3-Backglass/README.md

 They have been pre-formated for use in a cabinet with a three monitor setup where one widescreen monitor is used for backglass images.
 They have been named so that you can drop them all in and use without any work.

-The Raw (PSD) files are located in the individual directories.
+The Raw (PSD) files are located in the individual directories for some tables.
 The ready to use (widescreen) images are in the [PreFormatted](./Backglass/PreFormatted) directory

 # Tables & Status